Mindfulness-based Cognitive Therapy (MBCT) in London

 What is Mindfulness-based Cognitive Therapy (MBCT)?

-Mindfulness-based Cognitive Behavioural Therapy (MBCT) is combination of mindfulness techniques with Cognitive Behavioural Therapy (CBT) designed to increase understanding and management of thoughts and emotions and alleviate distress.
+Mindfulness-based Cognitive Therapy (MBCT) is combination of mindfulness techniques with Cognitive Behavioural Therapy (CBT) designed to increase understanding and management of thoughts and emotions and alleviate distress.
 MBCT is typically a time-limited intervention, consisting of 8 sessions.
-MBCT promotes an individual’s ability to disrupt negative thought patterns and separate themselves from thoughts and moods associated with symptoms of depression.
+Mindfulness-based Cognitive Therapy promotes an individual’s ability to disrupt negative thought patterns and separate themselves from thoughts and moods associated with symptoms of depression.

 MBCT allows individuals to recognise thought and behavioural patterns associated with symptoms of illness and utilise techniques, learned in therapy, to combat symptoms as they occur.
 The general goal of MBCT is acknowledgement and management of negative thoughts and emotions.

-- You will learn and practise mindfulness techniques that you may use in and outside of the office.
+- learn and practise mindfulness techniques that you may use in and outside of the office.
 Mindfulness practice may consist of meditation or guided audio recordings.

-- You may learn and practise breathing techniques and may be asked to utilise this skill in and outside of the office.
+- learn and practise breathing techniques and may be asked to utilise this skill in and outside of the office.

-- You will work with your therapist to identify and process the relationship between thoughts and feelings.
+- work with your therapist to identify and process the relationship between thoughts and feelings.

-- You may be asked to participate in activities that promote awareness such as journaling and breathing exercises.
+- be asked to participate in activities that promote awareness such as journaling and breathing exercises.

-- Sessions occur weekly and last approximately 50 minutes.
+- participate in sessions that occur one time per week and last approximately 50 minutes.

-All our Therapists offer Mindfulness-based Cognitive Behavioural Therapy (MBCT).
+All our Therapists offer Mindfulness-based Cognitive Therapy (MBCT).
 Click here to meet the Team.

 Sessions with our Psychologists are by prepaid appointments only.
 You can find out more about our fees on our Fees Page.